 We managed to reach 511 cd/m² in the 10% windows using the 'Standard' Picture Mode with Contrast Enhancer set to 'High', but these settings result in a less accurate image.

 The HDR peak brightness in Game Mode is almost the same as when it's out of Game Mode, except that there's frame dimming in the 2% windows, similar to the Samsung Q60/Q60T QLED.
 This means small highlights in dark scenes don't pop as much.
-The EOTF doesn't follow the target curve very well; most scenes appear darker than they should.
+The EOTF doesn't follow the target curve very well; most scenes appear darker than the content creator intended.
 If you want a brighter image when gaming in HDR, set Contrast Enhancer to 'High' and ST.2084 to max.

 We measured the HDR peak brightness in Game Mode, with Color Gamut set to 'Auto', Color Tone set to 'Warm 2', Backlight set to max, Contrast set to max, and all other processing disabled.

-Gray uniformity is decent, although this can vary between individual units.
-The edges of the screen are noticeably darker on ours, and there's also some dirty screen effect in the center, which can be distracting when watching sports or wide panning shots.
+Gray uniformity is decent, although this varies between individual units.
+The edges of the screen are noticeably darker on ours, and there's also some dirty screen effect in the center, which is distracting when watching sports or wide panning shots.
 Uniformity is better in near-dark scenes, but it still looks blotchy, as most of the screen is a lighter shade of gray than at the center.

 The viewing angles are sub-par, which is expected of most VA panels.
 Images look washed out when viewed from the side, so it isn't ideal for wide seating areas.
 If you want something with wider viewing angles, then check out the Samsung Q80/Q80A QLED.

-Accuracy is exceptional after calibration.
-White balance and gamma are nearly perfect, and the remaining color inaccuracies shouldn't be visible to the naked eye.
+Like most TVs, the Samsung Q60A QLED has exceptional accuracy after calibration.
+White balance and gamma are nearly perfect, and the remaining color inaccuracies aren't noticeable, except for pure blues, which are still a bit off.
 The color temperature is closer to our target but still on the cooler side.

 You can see our recommended settings here.